huy75/printf/README.md

 `convert` : Function used by all the conversion functions and the printS function, in order to convert a decimal number into a choosen bases, handle until base 16.

 `printInt` : Function used for the option %i or %d in order to print an integer.
-### Usage
-Compile all the .c file with the gcc.

-There is no main file so, if you needed to test it, you have to create one.
-A folder main_test contain some main function to test the program, it s not exhaustive and not maintained.

-To use the core function called _printf, you can call it like the original printf, see man printf for more information.

-For example, to display a string and replace the %s by passed argument.
-If argument string1 = "Boad" and argument  string2 = "Plane".

-_printf("My first string %s, my second string %s"), string1, string2);

-Will display:

-`My first string Boad, my second string Plane`

-You can replace <%s> <%option> where option is any option of the man pages.

 ### Contributor
 This project was created by Huy Nguyen and Olivier Guyot for Holberton school.